davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 This is the earliest time a stalled slab could have developed outside of the specific scenario treated in model group **C**.

-The final model run in @fig:model_tracers|b corresponds to the "Monterey plate" hypothesis [@Pikser2012; @VanWijk2001], which entails hypothetical northward lateral translation on a shallowly-dipping arrested subduction megathrust.
+The youngest model run in @fig:model_tracers|b corresponds to the "Monterey plate" hypothesis [@Pikser2012; @VanWijk2001], which entails hypothetical northward lateral translation on a shallowly-dipping arrested subduction megathrust.